 The efficiency of protocols depends on the use case, system configuration and usage of extended features.
 It is more a philosophical or strategic question of which variant is preferred.
 From our perspective, both protocols have the potential to be used in the same in-vehicle network (IVN) in different applications.

-In the next article we will take a deeper look on how both protocols could be used in a system, what is necessary to connect CAN XL and 10BASE-T1S to an IVN backbone and what are the software task for this.
+In the next article, we will take a deeper look at how both protocols could be used in a system, what is necessary to connect CAN XL and 10BASE-T1S to an IVN backbone, and what are the software task for this.

 : IEEE802.3cg-2019 IEEE Standard for Ethernet